chrisgrieser/nvim-tinygit/README.md

 - **Visual line mode**: line range history (`git log -L`).
 	* Uses the selected lines as the line range.
 	* Caveat: for line history, git does not support to follow file renamings.

+Note that visual mode detection requires you to use the lua function above instead of the `:Tinygit` ex-command.

 **Keymaps in the diff popup**
 - `<Tab>`: show older commit